Hawkforst/Agents-Intensive---Capstone-Project/README.md

 ## Problem:

 The need to buy, cook and eat food is one of the few things that connects all 8.2 billion people living on Earth.
-Many of these people - especially in EU and NA increasingly want to not only eat something but rather eat high quality, nutritious and balanced diet, while also navigating numerous supermarket offers, time-limited discounts and, ultimately, saving money.
+Many of these people increasingly want to not only eat something but rather eat high quality, nutritious and balanced diet, while also navigating numerous supermarket offers, time-limited discounts and, ultimately, saving money.

 That requires careful planning, which takes a lot of time many people do not have.
 This makes it a perfect use-case for an agentic system.